volhadounar/yamdb_final/README.md

 In a team with my colleagues we have written service – databases of reviewing films, books, music and REST API for it.
 My role included registration and authentication system, access rights, work with a token, e-mail confirmation system.

 The project is deployed at a remote server, try http://84.201.177.212/redoc/ or http://ilza-yamdb.tk/redoc/, or http://www.ilza-yamdb.tk/redoc/.
+Follow admin site http://ilza-yamdb.tk/admin/ using credentials: email:admin@live.com, password:admin.

 Tech stack: Python3, Django Rest Framework, HTTP, HTTPS, PostgreSQL, Gunicorn, Nginx, Linux, Docker, Postman, Visual Studio Code, Yandex Cloud, GitHubActions.